aep/elfkit/README.md

 intended to be used in binary manipulation utils such as strip, chrpath, objcopy and ld.
 The end goal is to build a well designed library that facilitates all sorts of binary manipulation magic.

 elfkit can now link elfkit, so it's reasonably complete for x86_64.
-But it's definatly not stable yet and might produce incorrect code.
+But it's definitely not stable yet and might produce incorrect code.

 Using the linker